nf-core/funcscan/docs/usage.md

 For example, ideally BGC screening requires contigs of at least 3,000 bp else downstream tools may crash.
 :::

-## Notes on screening tools and taxonomic classification
+## Notes on screening tools, taxonomic and functional classifications

 The implementation of some tools in the pipeline may have some particular behaviours that you should be aware of before you run the pipeline.